apache/artemis-examples/examples/features/standard/delayed-redelivery/readme.md

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

-This example demonstrates how ActiveMQ Artemis can be configured to provide a delayed redelivery in the case where a message needs to be redelivered.
+This example demonstrates how Apache Artemis can be configured to provide a delayed redelivery in the case where a message needs to be redelivered.

 Delaying redelivery can often be useful in the case that clients regularly fail or roll-back.
 Without a delayed redelivery, the system can get into a "thrashing" state, with delivery being attempted, the client rolling back, and delivery being re-attempted ad infinitum in quick succession, using up valuable CPU and network resources.